jimhester/cran_usage/reports/dplyr-usage.md

-Query function usage by package dependencies
+Query function usage by reverse dependencies
 ================

-    ## gtar: */R/*: Not found in archive
-    ## gtar: Exiting with failure status due to previous errors
-    ## gtar: */R/*: Not found in archive
-    ## gtar: Exiting with failure status due to previous errors

 # Call analysis

 The following counts are all from explicit calls to your package, e.g.
 `pkg::foo()`.

-## Packages with most calls
+## Reverse dependencies with most calls

-These are generally the packages which are the heaviest users of your package.
+These are generally the reverse dependencies which are the heaviest users of your package.

 ``` r
 calls %>% count(pkg) %>% arrange(desc(n))
 ```

-    ## # A tibble: 700 x 2
+    ## # A tibble: 701 x 2
     ##    pkg                  n
     ##    <chr>            <int>
     ##  1 landscapemetrics  1603
-    ##  2 DiagrammeR        1136
+    ##  2 DiagrammeR        1124
-    ##  3 xpose              444
+    ##  3 xpose              443
     ##  4 datasus            350
-    ##  5 tidyhydat          340
+    ##  5 tidyhydat          327
+    ##  6 atlantistools      271
-    ##  6 ggstatsplot        256
+    ##  7 ggstatsplot        256
-    ##  7 rubias             251
+    ##  8 rubias             251
-    ##  8 atlantistools      245
     ##  9 heemod             230
     ## 10 tsibble            205
-    ## # ... with 690 more rows
+    ## # ... with 691 more rows

 ## Functions most called

-There are the functions from your package dependencies are using most frequently.
+There are the functions from your package reverse dependencies are using most frequently.

 ``` r
 calls %>%